milsyobtaf/utlibraries-theme/README.md

-# This is the Drupal 7 theme for the UT Libraries, a subtheme of Zen, using the responsive CSS files.
+# This is the Drupal 7 theme for the UT Libraries, a sub-theme of Zen, using the responsive CSS files.